Lacripure

 Purilens Plus Saline

-The Purilens caps are the “puncture” type: you remove the cap, remove the white plastic ring, then replace the cap and screw it in hard to puncture the sealed bottle top.
+The Purilens caps are the “puncture” type: you remove the cap, remove a white plastic ring, then replace the cap and screw it in fully to puncture the sealed bottle top.

 Read More